Frequently Asked Questions

 Q. Why do a Study Abroad Advisor and Financial Aid Advisor have to certify my application?

-A. A complete Gilman Scholarship application consists of 1) online student application, 2) uploaded official transcript(s) into application, 3) online Study Abroad Advisor certification and 4) online Financial Aid Advisor certification.
+A. A complete Gilman Scholarship application consists of 1) online student application, 2) uploaded transcript(s) into application (either official or unofficial), 3) online Study Abroad Advisor certification and 4) online Financial Aid Advisor certification.
 Study Abroad Advisors will be asked to verify that you are applying to a credit-eligible study abroad program, whether you have previously studied abroad before and confirm your study abroad program information.
 Financial Aid Advisors will be asked to verify whether you are currently receiving a Federal Pell Grant and the estimated amount of financial aid, excluding loans, you can apply to your program.

 Advisors will receive an email immediately after you submit the online application asking them to certify your information.
 It is very important that you contact your university’s study abroad and financial aid office prior to submitting your application to ensure that your advisors’ information is available to select in your application before the deadline.
 The Gilman Scholarship Program is not responsible for contacting your advisors to create an account with the online application system.